Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 In this talk, I will first review the theory of atomic sheaves, then I'll explain two methods to construct atomic sheaves supported on Lagrangians in the moduli spaces of stable objects in the K3 categories of Gushel-Mukai fourfolds.
 If time permits, I'd like to talk about an explicit example of atomic Lagrangians in a hyper-Kähler fourfold and relate it to a conjectural construction of new deformation types of hyper-Kähler manifolds.
 This is based on the joint work with Hanfei Guo.

+张诗卓（MSRI/晨兴数学中心）
+题目: Recent advances on categorical Torelli problems
+摘要: Let X be a Fano variety(not necessarily smooth) and denote the non-trivial semi-orthogonal component by \Ku(X), known as the Kuznetsov component.
+The categorical Torelli problem asks if \Ku(X) determines the isomorphism class of X. I will briefly talk about the history of this topic, including the known results and popular strategies to prove these results(Hodge theoretic, moduli space theoretic and Chow theoretic).
+Then, I will survey the recent advances for (weighted) hypersurfaces, a cubic threefold with a geometric involution, del Pezzo threefold of Picard rank one, and a class of nodal prime Fano threefolds.
+Meanwhile, I will talk about some new approaches to solving these problems.
+If time permits, I will also speak about categorical Torelli problems for a class of index one prime Fano threefold as the double cover of del Pezzo threefolds.
+This talk is based on a series of works with Xun Lin, Zhiyu Liu, Soheyla Feyzbakhsh, Jorgen Renneomo, Xianyu Hu, Sabastian-Casalaina Martin, and Zheng Zhang.

 蒋云峰 (美国堪萨斯大学)
 题目: A SL_r/PGL_r-correspondence for algebraic surfaces